by Comickook and T Campbell

 Even more so than before, Rova had no time to put her thoughts into words.
 But if she had, they might have run something like this:

-OK.
+Okay.
 Pros and cons.

-CON: Byrd and the turtle look TOtally luuded out, so I don’t think the old “Fight it off, guys” speech is going to work.
+Con: Byrd and the turtle look TOtally luuded out, so I don’t think the old “Fight it off, guys” speech is going to work.

-PRO: Our crooning crone CRANE hasn’t really mastered this group-strategy thing yet.
+Pro: Our crooning crone CRANE hasn’t really mastered this group-strategy thing yet.
 Byrd and Fastback are advancing on us at normal speed, instead of their usual blitzkrieg.
 And we’re hitting them a lot more often than we should be.

-CON: Oh, MAHvelous.
+Con: Oh, MAHvelous.
 Bellie’s on the learning curve.
 Byrd’s getting stretchier, and Fastback’s getting faster.

-PRO: I’ve signaled for help.
+Pro: I’ve signaled for help.

-CON: There’s no way Rod and Pig-Iron can get here in time without Fastback, Abra, or the Zoo Cruiser.
+Con: There’s no way Rod and Pig-Iron can get here in time without Fastback, Abra, or the Zoo Cruiser.

-CON: Byrd’s fist just connected with Abra’s cheek.
+Con: Byrd’s fist just connected with Abra’s cheek.
 She looks bad.

-CON: That doggone SINGING!
+Con: That doggone SINGING!
 She sounds like Bunny Raitt cranked up to 180 decibels!
 It’s worse than fighting the Squawker–

 –the Squawker…